 J. Grant Brittain is a true innovator of skate culture and an icon to skate photographers everywhere.
-He started taking pictures at California’s infamous Del Mar Skate Ranch in the 1980s, and in the process of doing so he documented the rise of some of the world’s best skateboarders.
-Brittain’s talent of exposing the vulnerability of every athlete he shoots adds a depth of excitement and sincerity to each image.
+He started taking pictures at California’s infamous Del Mar Skate Ranch in the 1980s.
+In the process of doing so, he documented the rise of some of the world’s best skateboarders.
+Brittain brings to the surface the vulnerability of the athletes, adding a depth of sincerity to each image.

-During his extensive time at TransWorld SKATEboarding, Brittain’s groundbreaking photos, along with his passion to stay true to spirit of skateboarding, helped shape the course of skate magazines forever.
-In 2003 he ventured away from the corporate takeover of TransWorld and started his own publication, The Skateboard Mag, which continues to supply fans with some of the best skate photos, writing, and design to this very day.
+During his extensive time at TransWorld SKATEboarding, Brittain’s groundbreaking photos—along with his passion to stay true to spirit of skateboarding—helped shape the course of skate magazines forever.
+In 2003, he ventured away from the corporate takeover of TransWorld and started his own publication, The Skateboard Mag.
+His magazine continues to supply fans with some of the best skate photos, writing, and design to this very day.

 Tell me a little about your recent Instagram exhibits:

 I just did a bunch of shows in a row down here in San Diego.
-Within three months I think I did four shows.
-A couple were Instagram shows with Chris Miller who owned Planet Earth, Rhythm, and Adio Shoes–he sold those and now he runs Alli sports, they do the Mountain Dew tour and all that stuff.
+Within three months, I did four shows.
+A couple were Instagram shows with Chris Miller who owned Planet Earth, Rhythm, and Adio Shoes—he sold those and now runs Alli sports; they do the Mountain Dew tour and all that stuff.
 He does really great art.
-Originally the show was going to be me doing photos of him over time—from all my years of shooting him—and he was going to do art for the show, but he didn’t get it together so he said, ‘Hey do you want to do an Instagram show?’
+Originally the show was going to be me doing photos of him over time—from all my years of shooting him—and he was going to do art for the show.
+He didn’t get it together, so he said, ‘Hey do you want to do an Instagram show?’
 He’s owlcat on Instagram, and I’m grantbrittain.

 Do you use Instagram a lot?

-Do you plan on putting out a book of your photos?
+Do you plan on putting out a book of photos?